arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 }
 ```

-Here's a step-by-step explanation of the code:
+Here you can find a step-by-step explanation of the code:

 First, the necessary libraries are included:
 - `Arduino.h` and `NDP.h` for the Nicla Voice board's basic functions and microphone control; `AudioTools.h` and `CodecG722.h` for audio processing and G722 codec support.